-With these peanut butter cookies you are in for a treat for a bursting peanut butter flavor, soft, delicious, amazingly tasteful and chewy cookies.
+With these almond flour peanut butter cookies you are in for a treat for a bursting peanut butter flavor, soft, delicious, amazingly tasteful and chewy cookies.
 These cookies have crunchy golden edges with nuttier flavor and the best part is they are super easy to put together.

 Why This Recipe Works?